NathanBWaters/UpTin/README.md

 ## This is where you run your tests
 #####################

-# If it passed, then push the commit information to your server
+# If it passed your tests, push the git commit information to your server
+# This curl request is hitting the `POST` `/script` endpoint of your server
+# You will have to update multiple variables in this command, but the GIT environment variables should be present thanks to Jenkins Git Plugin.
 curl -H "Content-Type: application/json" -X POST -d '{"github_url":"'"$GIT_URL"'", "latest_commit_id":"'"$GIT_COMMIT"'", "latest_commit_timestamp": "'"$(git log -1 --format=%cd --date=local)"'","latest_committer": "'"$GIT_COMMITTER_EMAIL"'","point_of_contact": "'"$GIT_AUTHOR_EMAIL"'","script_name":"randomBoxes"}' http://tinupserver.nathanwaters.io:8080/script
 ~~~~